pejuang-kode/zavi.family/apps/docs/src/pages/docs/react-frameworks.md

 The last time I built an app using Next.js was in 2021, when I built [WargaBantuWarga](https://www.wargabantuwarga.com).
 It was before Remix went open source.
 Since Remix went open source, I have never given Next.js another try.
 I think it's probably the time for me to give it another try while pushing its boundaries.

-Especially with all the Tailwind UI templates built in Next.js.
+Especially with all the [Tailwind UI templates](https://tailwindui.com/templates) built in Next.js.
 I'm a big fan of Tailwind UI, I have been using it for building [Kelas Rumah Berbagi](https://kelas.rumahberbagi.com/) and [Senarai](https://senar.ai).
-And recently, I just spawn this documentation website in less than an hour by utilising [Tailwind UI's Syntax documentation template](https://tailwindui.com/templates/syntax).
+And recently, I just spawned this documentation website in less than an hour by utilising [Tailwind UI's Syntax documentation template](https://tailwindui.com/templates/syntax).
 It felt so good delivering stuffs quickly without the hassle of making decisions and stitching things up! 🎉

 ## Decisions